huanhuashengling/ipc2013-testing/README.md

 ipc2013-testing
 ===============

-Project files for the IPC Session "Unit testing a Zend Framework application 2"
+Project files for the IPC Session "Unit testing a Zend Framework 2 application"